schollz/find3/doc/cli-scanner.md

 ## Usage

+### Basic usage

+If you want to scan WiFi you include the wifi flag (`-wifi`) and if you want to scan Bluetooth you can include the Bluetooth flag (`-bluetooth`).
+You can scan either, or both.

 ### Active scanning

 In *active scanning* the scanner will report the classified location of the device that is doing the scanning.